OmarBouchoucha0/chat-bot-with-gemini-API-/README.md

 # chat-bot-with-gemini-API-
-a chat bot that uses gemini api
+a chat bot that uses gemini api with voice support